klingo/ESO-LibShifterBox/README.md

 ```

 ### GetControl
-Returns the Control object of the (first to be created) ShifterBox based on the `uniqueAddonName` and `uniqueShifterBoxName`.
-This can be needed to e.g. anchor other controls to the ShifterBox.
+Returns the CT_CONTROL object of the (first to be created) ShifterBox based on the `uniqueAddonName` and `uniqueShifterBoxName`.
+This can be used to e.g. anchor other controls to the ShifterBox.
 ```lua
 local shifterBoxControl = LibShifterBox.GetControl(uniqueAddonName, uniqueShifterBoxName)
 ```